lanceberge/CUDA-Newton-Fractals/README.md

 ![iteration](fractals/iteration.svg)

-until the iteration converges to a root.
+until it converges to a root.

-This project performs the iteration on initial guesses across the complex plane, performing the iteration on each initial guess asynchronously using GPU hardware.
+This project performs the iteration on initial guesses across the complex plane asynchronously using GPU hardware.
 Then, after these points have converged to the roots of the polynomial, they are color-coded based on which root they converged to.
 This creates a famous fractal pattern: [Newton's Fractals](https://en.wikipedia.org/wiki/Newton_fractal)